-Explorer allows you to view aggregated results of the Consumer and Provider labels for the traffic flows or view all traffic flows for a query.
+Explorer provides the ability to view an aggregated results of the Consumer and Provider labels for the traffic flows or view all traffic flows for a query.

-This provides a more concise view of your traffic flows in Explorer.
-A drop-down menu allows you to toggle between the aggregated, more concise view and the regular view.
+Using this feature, you can see a more concise view of your traffic flows in Explorer.
+Explorer contains a drop-down menu that you use to toggle between the aggregated, more concise view and the regular view to display all traffic flows.